vahid0001/Generalization-in-OOD-Detection/README.md

 You also need to have PyTorch, scikit-learn (sklearn), scipy, and scikit-image installed.
 Visit the respective websites to find installation commands based on your operating system.

 ## Environment
 This codebase has been extensively tested on Unix-based systems.
 If you prefer a hassle-free experience, you can also run the code on Google Colab.
 Most required packages are already pre-installed.
 On Google Colab, you only need to install the packages mentioned above, as the rest are readily available.
-(Successfully tested on Colab Pro+ as well)
+(Successfully tested on Colab Pro+)

 ## Dataset

 ### ImageNet-30

-Download the ImageNet-30 dataset from the link provided in the paper [Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty (Dan Hendrycks et al.)](https://drive.google.com/file/d/13xzVuQMEhSnBRZr-YaaO08coLU2dxAUq/view).
+Download the ImageNet-30 dataset from this [link](https://drive.google.com/file/d/13xzVuQMEhSnBRZr-YaaO08coLU2dxAUq/view).

 ### CIFAR-10 and CIFAR-100

 The CIFAR-10 and CIFAR-100 datasets will be automatically downloaded using PyTorch's data loader.

+If you want to skip creating the datasets and directly download these datasets, use these links: [CIFAR-10-R]([https://drive.google.com/file/d/13xzVuQMEhSnBRZr-YaaO08coLU2dxAUq/view](https://zenodo.org/record/8316298/files/CIFAR-10-R.zip)), [CIFAR-100-R](https://zenodo.org/record/8316429/files/CIFAR-100-R.zip)

 ## Usage